brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

             - In this example, you will need to use the full path to the `sample` directory.
         - *allowed file extensions* → The list of extensions for the file types that will be allowed.
 Again for security, the fileserver will otherwise restrict which file types it will return.
             - In this example, you will need to allow the following extensions: `.dcm`, `.txt`, and `.mat`
-        - IMPORTANT: The previous notes are important because the projectInterface, which runs from the cloud, *needs* to get permission about what can be read or written to the console computer.
+        - IMPORTANT: The previous notes are important because the projectInterface, which runs from the cloud, *needs* to get permission about what can be read or written to the stimulus computer.

 3. When you navigate your web browser to the URL [http://localhost:8888/](http://localhost:8888/), you will see the following page:
 ![](ReadMe_Images/rtCloudWeb_login.png)